 Agriculture is one of the oldest means of food production.
 It has been a vital part of human civilization since time began.

 Historically it was impossible to tell if it would rain later that day, let alone predict the weather in advance.
-All humanity could do was make vague assumptions based on the clouds, animal behaviors and praying to their gods.
+All humanity could do was make vague assumptions based on the clouds, animal behaviours and praying to their gods.

 Today we not only do we predict the weather to within 1 degree but we can also see crops growing around the world, predicting yields and tracking harvests.

-Satellites have revolutionized the farming industry – from weather satellites enabling the highly accurate predictions to near perfect mapping services via GPS.
+Satellites have revolutionized the farming industry – from weather satellites enabling the highly accurate predictions to near-perfect mapping services via GPS.

 Satellite imagery is another way in which technology is transforming farming.
 This data is now being used to understand, monitor, and predict crops.